HasanAshab/aws-website-uptime-monitor/blog.md

-# Build a Real-Time Website Uptime Monitor with AWS Lambda, EventBridge and Terraform
+# Never Miss a Downtime: AWS Website Uptime Monitor with Terraform

 *Stop wondering if your website is down.*
 Here's how to build a **complete uptime monitoring system** with real-time dashboard using AWS _Lambda_, _DynamoDB_, _React_, and _Terraform_ — get instant alerts when your site goes down.